On a predator-prey system with random switching that never converges to its equilibrium: A result on linear switched systems

-Using similar arguments, one can show that the family of matrices $\left(e^{t A_1}\right)_{t\geq 0}$ is in $S_1$.
-Since $A_1$ has two complex eigenvalues, one cannot find a finite union of one dimensional vector spaces invariant by the family $\left(e^{t A_1}\right)_{t\geq 0}$.
-This proves that assumption \textbf{(ii)} of Theorem \ref{thm:boug} holds. \end{proof}
+Using similar arguments, one can show that the family of matrices $\left(e^{t A_1}\right)_{t\geq 0}$ is in $\mathcal{S}_1$.
+Since $A_1$ has two purely imaginary eigenvalues, if $W$ denotes a finite union of one dimensional vector spaces, one has

+In particular, for any finite union of one dimensional vector spaces $W$, there exists $t > 0$ such that $e^{t A_1} W \neq W$.
+Since $e^{t A_1} \in \mathcal{S}_1$, this proves that assumption \textbf{(ii)} of Theorem \ref{thm:boug} holds. \end{proof}